4. Paradis

 — When have you ever had a surprise insight that deep down in you there’s intriguing spiritual energy that’s part of your make-up? … that, mixed in with your doubts and convictions, there’s more depth to you than you give yourself credit for?

-— When have you ever ended a particularly hectic few months by saying to yourself, “It’s crazy that I let myself get this busy!
-There’s got to be a way to slow down.
+— When have you ever ended a particularly hectic few months by saying to yourself, “It’s crazy that I let myself get this involved!
+There’s got to be a way to chill down.
 I can’t keep up this restless pace!
-It’s burning me out.”
+It’s burning me out.
+I can’t get involved in something this big or this deep. … ”

 — When, after feeling that spiritual practices like prayer, church, sermons, and retreats are repetitious and numbing, have you ever told yourself, “This can’t be the way it’s supposed to be.”
 Or “Maybe I’m doing it wrong or perhaps somebody who taught me was misguided.”